-If you want to hear more about our expeditions as well as the other opportunities we offer you can join a free webinar at https://www.opwall.com/free-webinar/ or send us an email at email@example.com
+If you want to find out more about our UK-based courses, as well as the other opportunities we offer, then head over to our website https://www.opwall.com/ or send us an email at email@example.com

 About Operation Wallacea